Lex Luger: The Four Horsemen (1987–1989)

 He held the title until JCP's first pay-per-view event Starrcade in November, when he dropped it to Dusty Rhodes in a steel cage.
 This loss set the stage for Luger leaving the Four Horsemen, as manager Dillon's interference cost Luger the match.
 A steel chair thrown in by Dillon was dropped by Luger and Rhodes DDT'd Luger on it prior to pinning him for the win.
-Luger left the Four Horsemen on December 2, 1987 at the Knight Centre in Miami, Florida, after he and his stablemates (Tully Blanchard, Arn Anderson, and Dillon) were the sole wrestlers left in a Bunkhouse Stampede battle royal and Dillon asked the other wrestlers to eliminate themselves so he could win.
-Although Blanchard and Anderson complied, Luger refused and eliminated Dillon, leaving the Horsemen in the process.

-Luger then befriended Barry Windham, his former Florida ally, and together they formed a tag team, dubbed The Twin Towers.
-Their first match as a team was on February 3, 1988 at a TV taping at WTBS Studios in Atlanta.
-On March 27, 1988 at Clash of the Champions I they defeated Tully Blanchard and Arn Anderson for the NWA World Tag Team Championship.
+Luger left the Four Horsemen and turned face again on December 2, 1987, at the Knight Centre in Miami, Florida, after he and his stablemates (Tully Blanchard, Arn Anderson, and Dillon) were the sole wrestlers left in a Bunkhouse Stampede battle royal and Dillon asked the other wrestlers to eliminate themselves so he could win.
+Although Blanchard and Anderson complied, Luger refused and eliminated Dillon, leaving the Horsemen in the process.Luger then befriended Barry Windham, his former Florida ally, and together they formed a tag team, dubbed The Twin Towers.
+Their first match as a team was on February 3, 1988, at a TV taping at WTBS Studios in Atlanta.
+On March 27, 1988, at Clash of the Champions I they defeated Tully Blanchard and Arn Anderson for the NWA World Tag Team Championship.
 Only a few weeks after the title win, Windham suddenly turned on Luger during a title defense (against Blanchard and Anderson, who regained the title as a result) and joining Luger's former stable, The Four Horsemen.
 Days later, the Jim Crockett Sr. Memorial Cup Tag Team Tournament was held with its first night in Greenville, South Carolina.
 A partner-less Luger was teamed with Sting (whose partner Ronnie Garvin had been kayfabe injured) and the impromptu team won the entire tournament, defeating Blanchard and Anderson in the finals.